How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Introduction

 Ethereum separates the roles of the block \textit{proposer} and the block \textit{builder}.
 The proposer is randomly selected from users who have staked at least 32 ETH, and is responsible for adding the next block to the chain.
 Builders, by contrast, are professional entities that gather transactions from both the public mempool and private channels, and use sophisticated algorithms to decide which transactions to include in a block and in what order.
 They then compete in an auction by submitting multiple candidate blocks, each with a payment to the proposer in case the block is added to the blockchain.
 This auction is highly competitive, with thousands of candidate blocks for each block selected for inclusion in Ethereum's blockchain.

-This system, known as Proposer-Builder Separation (PBS), has been effective at selecting the most valuable transactions for inclusion on-chain.
-Its downside, however, is the extreme concentration in the builders’ market: the top builder (Titan) produces about 50\% of blocks, while the top three account for more than 90\%.\footnote{For up-to-date statistics, see \url{https://www.relayscan.io/}.
-Note that Buildernet is a joint project by Flashbots (who operated their own independent builder until mid-2025) and Beaverbuild (who both participate in Buildernet and run their own builder).} This concentration gives a few entities disproportionate influence over which transactions are included, threatening Ethereum’s foundational goals of decentralization and permissionlessness.
+This system, known as \textit{Proposer-Builder Separation} (PBS), has proven effective at selecting the most valuable transactions for inclusion on chain.
+Its main drawback, however, is the resulting concentration in the builders’ market: at present, the top builder (Titan) produces about 50\% of all blocks, while the top three account for over 90\%.\footnote{For up-to-date statistics, see \url{https://www.relayscan.io/}.
+Buildernet is a joint project by Flashbots (which operated its own independent builder until mid-2025) and Beaverbuild (which both participates in Buildernet and runs its own builder).} This concentration grants a few entities disproportionate influence over which transactions are included, undermining Ethereum’s foundational principles of decentralization and permissionlessness.

-The leading explanation for why PBS produced such concentration rests on \textit{exclusive} transactions and economies of scale: the more often a builder wins, the more attractive it becomes as a destination for order flow that is not shared with competitors, further increasing its wins in future auctions.
-Quantifying the importance of exclusive transactions, however, is difficult because on-chain data alone cannot reveal whether a transaction was privately shared with multiple builders or only with the eventual winner.
+The prevailing explanation for the concentration observed under PBS centers on \textit{exclusive} transactions, i.e., those available to a single builder only.
+Transactions shared among multiple builders should not affect the equilibrium outcome of the PBS auction, since all builders should raise their proposed payments to the proposer by an amount equal to these transactions' fees, which ultimately accrue to the winning builder.
+As a result, the auction outcome is primarily determined by exclusive transactions.
+Furthermore, the more frequently a builder wins, the more attractive it becomes as a destination for non-shared order flow, further increasing its likelihood of winning future auctions and leading to concentration in the builders’ market (see \citealp{Quintus}).